-2.10 The trends in roadside concentration of NO 2 in Scotland between 2000 and 2017 calculated using three different methods: (i) the average concentration across all available data (top left), (ii) the average concentration using data only from sites measuring con- stantly throughout the analysis period (top right), and (iii) the rolling change method (bottom).
-The smoothed lines are loess (lo- cal regression) fits, with the 95% confidence interval represented by the shaded band.
-The numbers signify the number of monitoring sites contributing to each annual data point 75 2.11 Annual rolling change trends in NO_x , NO_2 , NO_2 / NO_x and PM{10} concentrations in Scotland 2003-2018.
-The numbers indicate the number of monitoring sites contributing to each (annual) data point.
-76 2.12 Annual rolling change trends in NO_x and NO_2 concentration and NO_2/NO_x ratio at roadside in the UK 2000-2017.
-The numbers in- dicate the number of monitoring sites contributing to each (annual) data point 78 2.13 Annual rolling change trends in NO_x and NO_2 concentration and NO_2/NO_x ratio at roadside in Europe 2000-2017.
-The numbers in- dicate the number of monitoring sites contributing to each (annual) data point 78 3.1 Monthly average normalised trend in black carbon concentration at Marylebone Road, London 2008-2018.
-The vertical dashed lines indicate the break points (as calculated using the regression model break point analysis described by Bai (1994)) 95 3.2 Comparison of the normalised trend in PM{10} concentration at (a) London Marylebone Road (MY1), (b) Cromwell Road (KC2), and (c) Camden Swiss Cottage (CD1) 2000-2017, calculated using models trained on NOAA surface meteorological measurement data 'noaa', hourly ethane concentration measured at MY1 ('ethane'), and on no meteorological data at all ('none').
-98 3.3 Comparison of the normalised trend and the partial dependence plot for the Unix date (long term trend trend) variable from the random forest model of PM{10} concentration at Marylebone Road, London 2000-2017 100
+2.10 The trends in roadside concentration of NO 2 in Scotland between 2000 and 2017 calculated using three different methods: (i) the average concentration across all available data (top left), (ii) the average concentration using data only from sites measuring constantly throughout the analysis period (top right), and (iii) the rolling change method (bottom).
+The smoothed lines are loess (local regression) fits, with the 95% confidence interval represented by the shaded band.
+The numbers signify the number of monitoring sites contributing to each annual data point.
+75 2.11 Annual rolling change trends in NO_x , NO_2 , NO_2/NO_x and PM{10} concentrations in Scotland 2003-2018.
+The numbers indicate the 2.12 number of monitoring sites contributing to each (annual) data point.
+Annual rolling change trends in NO_x and NO_2 concentration and NO_2/NO_x ratio at roadside in the UK 2000-2017.
+The numbers in- 76 2.13 dicate the number of monitoring sites contributing to each (annual) data point 78 dicate the number of monitoring sites contributing to each (annual) data point. $\dots \dots \dots$ 78 3.1 Monthly average normalised trend in black carbon concentration at Marylebone Road, London 2008-2018.
+The vertical dashed lines indicate the break points (as calculated using the regression model break point analysis described by Bai (1994)).
+95 3.2 Comparison of the normalised trend in PM{10} concentration at (a) London Marylebone Road (MY1), (b) Cromwell Road (KC2), and (c) Camden Swiss Cottage (CD1) 2000-2017, calculated using models trained on NOAA surface meteorological measurement data 'noaa', 3.3 nourly ethane concentration measured at MYT ('ethane'), and on no meteorological data at all ('none') 98 London 2000-2017.
+100